dougt/webbluetooth-examples/README.md

 # How do I get this to work?

-While Web Bluetooth is in development, you may need to enable this via the *--enable-web-bluetooth-scanning* command line flag.
+While Web Bluetooth is in development, you may need to enable *chrome://flags/#enable-experimental-web-platform-features* flag.
 Note that running with this flag is unsafe.

 # More information: